2022 Philadelphia Stars season

 The 2022 Philadelphia Stars season was the first season for the Philadelphia Stars as a professional American football franchise.
 They played as charter members of the United States Football League, one of eight teams to compete in the league for the 2022 season.
 The Stars technically played as a traveling team (since the entirety of the regular season will be played at Protective Stadium and Legion Field in Birmingham, Alabama) and were led by head coach Bart Andrus.

-Personnel

-Final roster

-The Stars, like all other teams, have a 38-man active roster with a 7-man practice squad.

 Schedule

 Regular season

 The Stars' 2022 schedule was announced on March 7.
 They opened the season against the New Orleans Breakers.